MrDmitry/aidenhale.dev/web/data/takes/monorepo/README.md

 freezes" where master branches were closed to contributions from non-admins.
 And that's how we had our quarterly releases.

-I worked in a project with horrible monorepo layout that had so much friction we also had "code freezes".
+I worked in a project with horrible monorepo layout that had so much friction we also had "code freezes" and constantly had problems with behavior differences between development and production.

 Was it caused by multi-repo vs monorepo choice?
 Not really, it was caused by improper dependency management in both cases.
 And I don't think choosing the other layout would've solved anything, the problem was elsewhere.

 My biggest problem with monorepo is reverting changes.
-It's always messy - you bisect to find the breaking change and then can't revert it, because it touched several projects and some of those had changes in the same areas so a direct revert cannot apply and you have to involve other team(s) to integrate the revert because it's not just about a merge conflict, it's also about fixing the surrounding logic because, well, some project moved faster than the others.
+It's rare, but always messy - you bisect to find the breaking change and then can't revert it, because it touched several projects and some of those had changes in the same areas so a direct revert cannot apply and you have to involve other team(s) to integrate the revert because it's not just about a merge conflict, it's also about fixing the surrounding logic because, well, some project moved faster than the others.

 I like the flexibility that multi-repo brings where you can always revert to a particular revision of any project.
 While development team is bisecting, any user of the offending project may revert to some older version.
 And since